kiwidotzip/MeowAddons/README.md

 - Mask notifications
   - Sends alerts in party chat when you activate a mask/phoenix pet

+- Server lag timer
+  - Sends a message at the end of the dungeon run showing how long the server lagged for

+- Color mimic chest

+- Send message on mimic death

+- Livi vuln. timer
+  - Timer until livid can be icesprayed

+- Hide non star mob nametags

+- Hide your damage in dungeons

+- Show a title on bat death

+- F7 crush title
+  - Shows a title when maxor/storm get crushed

+- F7 death title
+  - Shows a title when necron/goldor/storm/maxor die

+- F7 Necron damageable title

+- Timer until P3 starts in F7

 - Terminal labels
   - Labels terminals - Has an option to display the class (both f7 and m7 roles) that should be doing the term as well as boxing the term